superfly/docs/rails/the-basics/sidekiq.html.md

 ## Provision a Redis server

 Sidekiq depends on Redis to communicate between the Rails server process and the background workers.
 Follow the [Redis setup guide](/docs/reference/redis) to provision a Redis server and set a `REDIS_URL` within the Rails app.
-Be sure to set the `REDIS_URL` via a secret as demonstrated in the [Redis documentation](reference/redis/#access-from-other-fly-applications-via-redis_url).
+Be sure to set the `REDIS_URL` via a secret as demonstrated [here](/rails/the-basics/configuration/#secret-variables).

 Verify the `REDIS_URL` is available to your Rails application before you continue by running: